abhinavdrs/raspi-gps-logger/README.md

-	5) Attach the button as shown below.
+	5) Attach the button as shown below. (to be added)
 		a.
 The pins used on Raspberry pi is GPIO 27 and any of  the nearest ground pin.

 	6) Setup  shutdown_button  to gracefully stop log collection and reboot /shutdown the system.